muon-data/muon/README.md

 For a **list of text**, items are separated by spaces, just like other lists.
 If the text contains spaces, a **text value** separator `:=` can be used to treat an entire value as a single item.
-The text append separator `:>` will also behave the same way.
+The *text append* separator `:>` will also append the value as one item.

 ```
 :::